-To draw a polygon, click the Polygonal Shape Creation tool or press S. You can also click Shapes > Polygonal Shape Creation in the main menu.
+To draw a polygon, click the Polygonal Shape Creation tool (S) or click Shapes > Polygonal Shape Creation in the main menu.

 Click to create the first vertex and click again to place additional vertices.
 To finish the shape, click the first vertex.
 You can also double-click or press Enter to finish the shape.
+Double-click an edge to add a vertex at that place.
 See Polygonal Shape Creation Tool Options for shape creation options.